wesleykg/1kp_workflow/README.md

    line (ex. blastp, megablast, hmmer3)

 ### Alignment
-1. Collect blastn hits from each database into an alignment for each gene
+1. Collect search hits from each database into an alignment for each gene

 ___

 #### Codes

 * For 1kp assemblies, use assigned 4-letter code
 * For annotated genomes, use first three letters of genus and first two letters of species